 Risk factors for CA-MRSA

 Participating in contact sports.
-MRSA can spread easily through cuts and abrasions and skin-to-skin contact.
+MRSA can spread easily through cuts and scrapes and skin-to-skin contact.

 Living in crowded or unsanitary conditions.
-Outbreaks of MRSA have occurred in military training camps, child care centers and jails.
+MRSA outbreaks have occurred in military training camps, child care centers and jails.

 Men having sex with men.
-Homosexual men have a higher risk of developing MRSA infections.
+Men who have sex with men have a higher risk of developing MRSA infections.

 MRSA infections may affect your:

 Wash your hands.
 Careful hand washing remains your best defense against germs.
-Scrub hands briskly for at least 15 seconds, then dry them with a disposable towel and use another towel to turn off the faucet.
-Carry a small bottle of hand sanitizer containing at least 62 percent alcohol for times when you don't have access to soap and water.
+Scrub hands briskly for at least 20 seconds.
+Carry a small bottle of hand sanitizer containing at least 60% alcohol for times when you don't have access to soap and water.

 Keep wounds covered.
-Keep cuts and abrasions clean and covered with sterile, dry bandages until they heal.
-The pus from infected sores may contain MRSA, and keeping wounds covered will help prevent the bacteria from spreading.
+Keep cuts and scrapes clean and covered with clean, dry bandages until they heal.
+The pus from infected sores may contain MRSA, and keeping wounds covered can help prevent the spread of the bacteria.

 Keep personal items personal.
 Avoid sharing personal items such as towels, sheets, razors, clothing and athletic equipment.
-MRSA spreads on contaminated objects as well as through direct contact.
+MRSA spreads on infected objects as well as through direct contact.

 Shower after athletic games or practices.
 Shower immediately after each game or practice.
 Use soap and water.
 Don't share towels.